benbalter/benbalter.github.com/_posts/2021-03-26-n-things-a-technicalp-program-manager-does.md

 ### Conclusion

 Over the past few months I've greatly enjoyed the opportunity to grow and learn from my peers, many of whom bring years of experience and formal training to the new-to-me role.
 As I first began settling in, I struggle to get a sense of what a program manager’s typical day looked like or what skills I should be focusing on day-to-day to bring value to my team.
-Here's the list I wish I had as I was first stepping into the role, and I hope it helps others do the same.
+Here's the list I wish I had as I was first stepping into the role, and I hope it helps others to do the same.

 [^1]: As much as I might like them to be, human-to-human requests, are unlike server-to-server requests.
 A properly authenticated request from a never-before-seen client is less likely to be fulfilled, or fulfilled in a timely manner even if its facially valid.

 [^2]: I resist the urge to compare TPMs to dentists, due to often negative perception associated with "going to the dentist", but "reducing squishiness" is not unlike a dentist poking around in your mouth to find the soft spots in your teeth.
 Nobody likes having cavities, but brief discomfort and early mitigation is much preferable to the alternative.

+[^3]: If you liked it, [you should have put a URL on it](https://ben.balter.com/2015/11/12/why-urls/).